 “Olive wood is hard and dense, and it can have a beautiful and unique wood grain, but it also offers a great acoustic tone,” he added.

 For its creations, Olympus Guitars imports olive wood exclusively from Mount Olympus, which is cut and shipped to Australia, where the workshop is now located.

-Johnny’s largest markets have always been the US and Australia, and when he saw the opportunity to move his business abroad, he decided to migrate to Sydney with his family and start from the beginning.
+Johnny’s most significant markets have always been the US and Australia.
+When he saw the opportunity to move his business abroad, he decided to migrate to Sydney with his family and start from the beginning.

-Olympus Guitars was initially creating guitars exclusively for professional artists and only by request.
+Olympus Guitars initially created guitars exclusively for professional artists and only by request.

-“My dream was at first, to make guitars for big rock stars.
-It was a crazy goal, but that’s how it all started,” Johnny explains.
+“My dream was, at first, to make guitars for big rock stars.
+It was a crazy goal, but that’s how it started,” Johnny explains.

 “But my mentor, the person who taught me how to cut the wood and shape it to create guitars, told me that you need to show your art to the world and you need to share your talent with others.”

 “When I moved to Australia with my family, I immediately felt that my talent and my skills were well respected by the people around me.
 People showed interest in what I was making and so I decided to open my store to the public and take requests from everyone,” he says.